 Get the right tools

-Before you get started, you’ll need to choose the tool you want to use to track your spend.
+Before you get started, you’ll need to choose the tool you want to use to track your spending.

 Work out your income